beauty in the every day

 relationships + memories

 Life is also amazing because of the people and relationships that are a part of it.
 Most of my fondest memories made with family and friends have happened around food and drink.
 My mother's china reminds me of family gatherings & our favorite ice cream bowls remind me of quality time spent with my siblings and childhood friends.
 This is one of my favorite aspects of working with clay and making pottery in particular.
-Though ordinary, the pots that help us cook, serve, eat, and drink have a special place in our hearts because they remind us of the people we love and memories we will never forget.
-It is very exciting to know that my work could be a part of bringing your family and friends together and reminding you of those memories made.
-And to make that gathering even more special with one of a kind pieces is a privilege.
+Though ordinary, the pots that help us cook, serve, eat, and drink serve a special role in their capability to remind us of the people we love and memories made with them.
+It is exciting to know that my work could be a part of bringing your family and friends together and remind you of memories made.

 the practice shapes my life: